-Headquarters of the Foundation for Polish Science, photo: press materials
+Headquarters of the Foundation for Polish Science, photo: promotional materials

-Until recently, an old delapidated residential building, battered by World War II, sat among the stylish pre-war villas and tenements on Krasicki Street in Warsaw.
-In 2009, Adam Białobrzeski and Adam Figurski, from the FAAB studio, won a contest to convert the it into a modern office building which would serve as the headquarters of the Foundation of Polish Science (Fundacja Na Rzecz Nauki Polskiej).
+Until recently, an old, dilapidated residential building, battered by World War II, sat among the stylish pre-war villas and tenements in Krasicki Street in Warsaw.
+In 2009, Adam Białobrzeski and Adam Figurski, both from the FAAB studio, won a contest to convert the it into a modern office building which would serve as the headquarters of the Foundation of Polish Science (Fundacja Na Rzecz Nauki Polskiej).

-So as to integrate the new building into a space brimming with greenery, they decided to cover its façade with plants – he elevation was turned into a vertical garden.
-As a result, the Mokotów district in Warsaw became home to the first Polish ‘living façade.
-The plants grow on geotextiles with an irrigation system which uses rainwater.
+So as to integrate the new building into a space brimming with greenery, they decided to cover its façade with plants – the elevation was turned into a vertical garden.
+As a result, the Mokotów district in Warsaw became home to the first Polish ‘living façade’.
+The plants grow on geotextiles with a rainwater irrigation system.

 Bałtyk office building in Poznań

 The irregular shape of this skyscraper, built in late 2017 in the centre of Poznań, still sparks interest and surprise among the passers-by.
 Designed by the Dutch MVRDV studio, the office block brings to mind an abstract sculpture – it looks different from each perspective.
-But its unique shape is not the only thing that makes it special.
-The building obeys the strict rules governing energy and water consumption, as well as generating waste and other harmful substances (very few people are aware that buildings contribute significantly to air pollution).
+But its unique shape isn’t the only thing that makes it special.
+The building obeys the strict rules governing energy and water consumption, as well as generating waste and other harmful substances (few people are aware how significantly buildings contribute to air pollution).